Hindu funerals in the UK: what to expect, and how to plan.

 What to wear to a Hindu Funeral?

-At an Indian Funeral mourners should wear white or light colours.
+Mourners wear white or light colours.
 White is seen as the colour of purity.
 This represents the purity of the deceased’s soul and their reincarnation.
-For this reason, it is NOT appropriate to wear black to a Hindu Funeral.
-Women are asked to dress modestly, covering their arms, chest and knees.
+For this reason, it is not appropriate to wear black to a Hindu Funeral.
+Women dress modestly, covering arms, chest and knees.

 What are the traditions around Hindu Funeral Flowers?